Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 > Note: a typical choice could be $L=3$, $\cK_l=1/3\ \forall l$, and $\alpha=\{0.95, 0.90, 0.85\}$

+The following portfolio optimization strategies are available:
+* minimization of dispersion for a give expected rate of return,
+* maximization of Sharpe ratio,
+* minimization of the inverse of Sharpe ratio,
+* minimum dispersion portfolio,
+* Inverse-N risk optimal portfolio (optimal portfolio with the same dispersion measure as equal weighted portfolio),
+* maximization of expected rate of returns for a given risk aversion.

 There are 2 support classes: